allianceauth/allianceauth/docs/installation/services/mumble.md

 # Mumble

+## Prepare Your Settings
+In your auth project's settings file, do the following:
-Add `allianceauth.services.modules.mumble` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.
+ - Add `'allianceauth.services.modules.mumble',` to your `INSTALLED_APPS` list
+ - Append the following to your local.py settings file:

+    # Mumble Configuration
+    MUMBLE_URL = ""

 ## Overview
 Mumble is a free voice chat server.
 While not as flashy as teamspeak, it has all the functionality and is easier to customize.
 And is better.
 I may be slightly biased.